-The Next Level business unit offers human resources consulting, temporary experts / freelancers, engineering and planning services and C-level services.
+The Next Level business unit offers human resources consulting, temporary experts / freelancers, engineering and planning services and Executive-level services.
 In accordance with IFRS 15, revenue from the Next Level business unit is recognised - except for human resources consulting - over time corresponding to time spent.
 The basis for determining services rendered is the hourly rate agreed to with the customer and time spent (e.g. hours worked) disclosed in the activity report.
 Services and other performance obligations rendered are invoiced to the customer on a weekly or monthly basis.
-Human resources consulting includes recruitment services.
-The basis for recognising revenue from the human resources consulting business unit are the service contracts executed with the customer.
+Human resources consulting business unit are the service contracts executed with the customer.
 The contracts stipulate that Next Level is entitled to a one time-fee once there is an executed employment contract between the candidate presented and the customer.
 The agreed fee is recognised as revenue at this point in time.
 Based on these revenue models, the Next Level business unit does not have any contract assets or liabilities.
 Contract assets represent Tempton Next Level's claim to consideration from customer contracts.
 If a contract asset for a project exceeds the customer advances received, it is recognised as a contract asset.
 Vice versa, amounts are reported under the item contract liabilities.